emorice/instarss/README.md

 ```
 or a proper wsgi server if you intend more serious usage, and navigate to `localhost:4242/rss/<username>`

 Since recently, credentials are needed.
-The app will look for them in the default keychain used by `python-keychain` under service name `instarss` and user `user`.
+The app will look for them in the default keychain used by `python-keyring` under service name `instarss` and user `user` (yes, literally, this is not a placeholder).
 The session id can be seeded with:
 ```
 python -m keyring instarss user
 ```